Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 #8 – IS THERE ANYTHING SPECIFIC TO THE TWO OF YOU THAT HAS A SPECIAL MEANING?

-Do you know of something that they have mentioned over the last few months that would be a perfect starting point for a gift that really means something?
+Do you know of something that they’ve mentioned over the last few months that would be a perfect starting point for a gift that really means something?

 Do you have a special memory with a friend that would create the perfect idea for a gift?